shsagir/play-area-sync/docs/install-craft-3-uni.md

 We assume you've already created an App and chose Craft CMS in the stack chooser.
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).

-Using a SSH Key to authenticate is highly recommended.
-If you haven't stored your public key with your fortrabbit Account yet, [do it now](/ssh-keys#toc-save-your-public-ssh-keys-with-your-fortrabbit-account).

 ### Root path